Germany bans Islamic State in bid to stop attacks, recruitment

 Islamic State runs aggressive German-language recruitment campaigns on social media "to get young women and men to join the jihad and fight and murder", the minister said.

-But security services alone cannot stop the radicalization of young Muslims, de Maiziere said, urging "parents, siblings, neighbors and friends" to help.
-He praised the main Muslim community groups for standing up to the "barbaric" organization.
+But security services alone cannot stop the radicalisation of young Muslims, de Maiziere said, urging "parents, siblings, neighbours and friends" to help.
+He praised the main Muslim community groups for standing up to the "barbaric" organisation.

 (Reporting by Stephen Brown; Editing by Dominic Evans)